b3b00/InteractiveCLI/README.md

-InteractiveCLI is a component that helps building interactive console applications.
+InteractiveCLI is a source generator that helps building interactive console applications.
-It can be use 2 ways :
- - as a source generator
- - using class and method calls.

-## source generator

 how to use :